williammoil/chrome/README.md

 Before you can build the app with the Native Client SDK toolchain, you must set the `NACL_SDK_ROOT` environment variable to top directory of a version of the Pepper API (the directory containing `toolchain/`).
-This path should be absolute.
+This path should be absolute

 ```
 export NACL_SDK_ROOT=<INSTALLATION_DIR>/nacl_sdk/pepper_<VERSION>